 The board-certified radiologist's experience is most likely to be responsible for the study's relatively low interobserver agreements for grade I and II IVH.
 Because of greater image gain/depth, improved probe handling, and knowledge of pertinent anatomy, experience with doing cranial ultrasonography can result in better imaging quality.

 This experience also manifests itself in improved ultrasound interpretation performed by others.
 Due to inexperience, the resident in our study initially missed the additional findings of hydrocephalus, choroid plexus abnormalities, and periventricular echogenicity as indicated in Table 2.
-We plan potential follow-up study that will investigate abnormalities other than IVH on neonatal cranial ultrasound which can have significant impact on disease prognosis.
+We plan to conduct a follow-up study to investigate abnormalities other than IVH on neonatal cranial ultrasound which can have significant impact on disease prognosis.

-This study has few limitations.
-The residents and pediatric radiologists were compared for interobserver agreement only on one variable i.e. IVH, but no cross-sectional neuroimaging such as CT or MRI was performed for confirmation.
+This study has some limitations.
+The residents and pediatric radiologists were compared for interobserver agreement only on one variable, i.e., IVH, but no cross-sectional neuroimaging such as CT or MRI was performed for confirmation.
 The interobserver agreement was not calculated for additional findings such as parenchymal hemorrhage, hydrocephalus, and venous infarctions, which also have implications for neonatal neurodevelopment.

 CONCLUSION